-It’s been 25 years since the release of Garry Marshall’s timeless fairytale, Pretty Woman.
+It’s been over 25 years since the release of Garry Marshall’s timeless fairytale, Pretty Woman.
 When it arrived in theaters back in 1990, the film opened to mixed reviews, but the dramedy starring Julia Roberts and Richard Gere would become a box office smash and a cultural touchstone.Twenty five years later, Pretty Woman is a beloved classic, not to mention a pop culture reference in movies like Romy and Michele’s High School reunion and TV shows like Broad City and Parks and Recreation.
 From those unforgettable outfits to those endlessly re-quotable lines, we’ve picked the 25 most iconic things from Pretty Woman.

 1. It Turned Julia Roberts Into a Full-Fledged Movie Star

 Yes, the actress broke out in Hollywood in the late ’80s thanks to her work in Mystic Pizza and Steel Magnolias, but it wasn’t until she nabbed the role as bubbly, sexy hooker-with-a-heart-of-gold Vivian Ward that she became an A-list leading lady.

 2. That Jewelry-Box-Snapping Scene, You Know the One

 It’s perhaps the scene most associated with the film (not to mention Roberts’ laugh) but it wasn’t even supposed to be in the movie.
 Garry Marshall reportedly told Richard Gere to do it as a gag, but the moment was so charming, they kept it in.
 Smart move.